stdcout42/nao-move/docs/raw_logbook.md

 - Refractor code - make it more modular, as right now the gesture publisher has 500 locs
 - Implement saving, replaying of gestures on command (voice)
 - Implement feedback tuning

+## April 26th
+Was unable to complete (2) and (3) yesterday.
+Today, I will focus on completing those.
+However, first, a launch file will be created to launch all the nodes as it's quite tedious to run each node individually.